-Reading it feels as if you are being drawn into each of the contributors’ worlds where there are legions of stories waiting to be told.
+Reading it feels as if you are being drawn into each of the contributors’ worlds.
+Worlds where there are legions of stories waiting to be told.

 Now in it’s 4th edition, each Elementum journal focuses on a different theme that explores our connection with the natural world.

-For Edition One, it is the call (or the song) of the ocean but also about finding and giving voice – to individuals, to the landscape and the creatures in it.
+For Edition One, it is the call (or the song) of the ocean.
+But also considers the finding and giving of voice.
+Giving voice to individuals, to the landscape and to the creatures in it.

-In Zennor Transformations Alex Woodcock explores this stretch of Cornish coast’s intrinsic, tangible links to the sea, while outlining the genus of the mermaid and how ancient superstitions can still reach out and touch our lives.
+In Zennor Transformations Alex Woodcock explores this stretch of Cornish coast’s intrinsic, tangible links to the sea.
+While also outlining the genus of the mermaid and how ancient superstitions can still reach out and touch our lives.

-In another chapter we meet Alva, a graceful boat alive in the waters of the Carrick Roads.
+In another chapter we meet Alva.
+A graceful boat now alive in the waters of the Carrick Roads.
 Anyone from the Falmouth area will remember the night that the old pier at the docks burnt down in 2003.
-So it was wonderful to learn that some of the salvaged wood has now found new life and new purpose as part of this hand-built cutter.
+So it is wonderful to learn that some of the salvaged wood has now found new life and new purpose as part of this hand-built cutter.

 It’s the mutability of the sea, some metamorphosing property of its vast depths and breaths engrained on the collective psyche.
 Look out to sea for long enough and you might see what I mean. . . writing is like fishing – hours of waiting for something to happen, waiting to find out what will emerge from the sea.

-Continuing with the theme of song, Rob Harrison-Plastow delves into the art of Earth Singing – that is singing to, for and in the landscape.
-From the Songlines of Aboriginal Australia to the Joiks of Northern Scandinavia, this chapter beautifully articulates the merging of song and the nature world and how music deepens our connection to the earth.
+Continuing with the theme of song, Rob Harrison-Plastow delves into the art of Earth Singing.
+That is singing to, for and in the landscape.
+From the Songlines of Aboriginal Australia to the Joiks of Northern Scandinavia.
+This chapter beautifully articulates the merging of song and the nature world.
+How music deepens our connection to the earth.

 The songs are not a performance to be listened to, rather something to be affected and enriched by, our relationship to a place made stronger.